 Our Starting a Business guide will give you more information on these steps and other basic requirements for starting a business in Ontario.

 Your business may need licences and permits from the federal, provincial and municipal levels of government.

 In addition to the information you will find in this guide, you can use BizPaL to find licences and regulations that may affect your business.
 You can also contact us to speak to someone about starting your business.

 Licences, permits and regulations that apply to starting a senior care facility include:

-In Ontario, you must register your seniors' personal care business with the Retirement Homes Regulatory Authority (RHRA), and make sure that you comply with their rules and requirements.
+In Ontario, you must obtain a license for your seniors' personal care business from the Retirement Homes Regulatory Authority (RHRA), and make sure that you comply with their rules and requirements.

 Contact the Retirement Homes Regulatory Authority:

 Your long-term care home (also called a nusing home) needs to be inspected annually to ensure that you are following the standards for senior services in Ontario.
 Find out more about the Long-term Care Home Quality Inspection Program (LQIP) from the Ontario Ministry of Health and Long-term Care.